 This is the Police actually has a rather nice idea here of what it wants to do.
 It just doesn’t do it often enough for me.
 The actual story elements make for quite an interesting tale.
 If only the gameplay had any kind of interaction with it to make it feel connected.

 I’m sure RTS / Sim fans will argue that the repetition is a critical part of any sim type game.
 I agree, but I would also argue that any game should be fun to play.
 This really wasn’t due to the disconnect between gameplay and story.
 If I didn’t have an affinity for dry sarcasm and the Noir styling I wouldn’t even have looked at this title outside of doing this review.

-I feel this game deserves a Thumb Culture score of 3 out of 10 (Trash award).
+I feel this game deserves a Thumb Culture Bronze Award .
 Perhaps Police Sim fans will find a small nugget of something to enjoy.
 But, I will be locking this one up for a very long time!